open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 [OpenTelemetry Sums](#sums) follows this logic:

 - If the aggregation temporality is cumulative and the sum is monotonic, it MUST be converted to a Prometheus Sum.
+- If the aggregation temporality is cumulative and the sum is non-monotonic, it MUST be converted to a Prometheus Gauge.
-- If the aggregation temporality is delta and the sum is monotonic, it SHOULD be converted to a cumulative temporality and become a Prometheus Sum, or it MAY be dropped.
+- If the aggregation temporality is delta and the sum is monotonic, it SHOULD be converted to a cumulative temporality and become a Prometheus Sum
-- Otherwise the Sum MUST be converted to a Prometheus Gauge.
+- Otherwise, it MUST be dropped.

 #### Histograms